-2.13.
+2.15.
 Staff

-Staff must take responsibility for the health and safety of themselves and those around them; this includes ensuring that they understand and adhere to this policy and relevant HS&E procedures and risk assessments.
+Staff must take responsibility for the health and safety of themselves and those around them; this includes ensuring that they understand and adhere to this policy and relevant H&S procedures and risk assessments.
 Staff are responsible for promptly reporting any issues, accidents or near misses and immediately stopping any activity they consider to be unsafe.
 Staff are responsible for only undertaking tasks in line with their competency and seeking training and support where needed.

-2.14.
-Learners
+2.16.
+Students

-All learners must take responsibility for the health and safety of themselves and those around them; this includes following instructions given by members of staff and under the Learner Contract.
+All students must take responsibility for the health and safety of themselves and those around them; this includes following instructions given by members of staff and under the Student Contract.

-2.15.
+2.17.
 Trade Union (TU) Health and Safety Representatives

-TU Health and Safety Representatives are responsible for working collaboratively with Activate Learning to promote a strong HS&W culture, consulting with relevant staff and conducting inspections and investigate complaints, hazards and incidents as appropriate.
+TU Health and Safety Representatives are responsible for working collaboratively with Activate Learning to promote a strong HS&W culture, consulting with relevant staff and conducting inspections and investigate complaints, hazards, and incidents as appropriate.

-2.16.
-Health, Safety & Wellbeing (HS&W) Committee
+2.18.
+Health & Safety (H&S) Committee